6.0 Student Conduct and Community Standards

-6.4 Authority of the President of the College
+6.4 Exigencies and the Reserve Authority of the President of the College

-In all matters of student conduct, the President reserves the right to overturn a student conduct decision, including a decision of appeal, if in his/her sole judgment the safety or well-being of a campus community member, the community in general or College property are at risk.
+Similarly, in all matters of student conduct, the President reserves the right to overturn a student conduct decision, including a decision of appeal, if in his/her sole judgment the safety or well-being of the student, a campus community member, the community in general, or College property are at risk.